Local government in Kerala: Kerala Grama Panchayat Association

 Kerala has a Grama Panchayath Association, formed under the Kerala Government Order No 85191/pt.sppl.1/66 & R D D on 29 December 1966 as an association of Grama Panchayaths.
 All Grama Panchayaths are affiliated to the Grama Panchayath Association.

 The Kerala Grama Panchayath Association has responsibility in strengthening decentralization process and local governance in Kerala.
 For the purpose, the association organizes necessary research activities, Studies, action Researches, some study models and conduct discussions, seminars, training etc., on issues confronting panchayaths in the state.

 E-Governance

 E-District

-Kerala E-District project intends to provide Government services to citizens through Common Service Centers(CSC) which are easily accessible.
+Kerala E-District project intends to provide Government services to citizens through Common Service Centers (CSC) which are accessible.
 Services from different departments are brought under one umbrella at any CSC.
-Some of the services are also made available through online portal.
+Some of the services are also made available through an online portal.
 It utilizes backend computerization to e-enable the delivery of services and ensures transparency and uniform application of rules.
-The project involves integrated and seamless delivery of services to public by automation, integration and incorporating Business Process Re-Engineering(BPR) where ever required.
-In a nutshell E-District is a tailor-made program for minimizing effort and time to provide prompt and effective services to the public.
+The project involves integrated and seamless delivery of services to the public by automation, integration and incorporating Business Process Re-Engineering (BPR) where ever required.
+In a nutshell E-District is a tailor-made program for minimizing effort and time.